Ayman-Elfeky/Walaa-Point/README.md

-# Loyalty Program Backend for Salla Merchants
+# Loyalty Management System for Salla Merchants

 A comprehensive loyalty program backend system built for Salla merchants, providing points-based customer rewards, coupon generation, analytics, and subscription management.
+(Note: For Login must be installed from a merchant in Salla)

 ## 🚀 Features